Two sphynx kittens

 1. Siberian

-For reasons unknown, the Siberian cat appears to produce less of the protein, making it a safer bet for those with allergies.
+Siberian cats top the list of hypoallergenic cats.
+Despite their long, lush fur, they produce less of the Fel D1 protein, making them a safer bet for those with allergies.

 2. Balinese